jarimatti/groovy-scripting/README.md

 ## Introduction

 Groovy-Scriping makes it possible to run Groovy scripts in Apache Karaf with OSGi services.
-OSGi service instances are obtained from binding `scriptContext`: please see the example below.

 This component is mainly for diagnostic purposes.
 The purpose is to be able to quickly call and test APIs of the various OSGi services from Groovy scripts.

+The variable `scriptContext` is bound to ScriptContext object.
+It has one
+purpose: to get OSGi services using the interface name.
+Please see the example below for usage.

 ## Getting Started